- Stephen Knight

 Accessible on/off switches - when in light painting connectors.

 Constant frequency strobe - some lights even have adjustable strobe frequency and brightness.

 Last mode memory - so that the light turns on in the last used mode.

 Momentary switch - more fine control of on/off.

-Ants On A Melon RGB Critter 2.0 (18650, $125) – The first consumer grade, colour changing light with an impressive selection of 39 colours, 93 preset colour effect modes, plus adjustable effect speeds, strobe frequency, and brightness.
+Ants On A Melon RGB Critter 2.0 (18650, $125) – The best flashlight currently available for light painting photography is the Ants On A Melon (AOAM) RGB Critter.
+This is the first consumer grade, colour changing light with an impressive selection of 39 colours, 93 preset colour effect modes, plus adjustable effect speeds, strobe frequency, and brightness.
 Controlled by 3 on-board buttons.
 Can save custom settings.
-Native tool attachments available (including the Sol Saber, Lumi Saber, BitWhip, Jupiter Rope, Fiber Optic Dusters, and Plexiglass Blades).
+Native tool attachments available including the Sol Saber, Lumi Saber, BitWhip, Jupiter Rope, Fiber Optic Dusters, and Plexiglass Blades.
 Conditional compatibility with other light painting systems - see review.
-18650 battery included, with micro USB charging, which can also allow for firmware updates.
+18650 battery included, with micro USB input, which can also allow for firmware updates.
 The new firmware/UI and raised buttons in the the Critter 2.0 are a massive improvement over the original.
 Ants On A Melon (affiliate) - 5% off with code "KNIGHT"

 Ignis Shop Color LED Torch (internal, $149) - Colour fade, pulse, and flash modes controlled by an RF remote.
 Simple on/off switch and no momentary.
 Internal battery and charging.